nelilka/homework3_researchseminar/README.md

 The repository consists of:

 Folder "data" with data I use
-Folder "model", which contains: folder "conf" - saved models with best scores and py-file "models_building" where i wrote functions for preprocessing, NB and SVM Also there is svm_nb.py file in folder "model".
+Folder "model", which contains: folder "conf" - saved models with best scores and py-file "models_building" where i wrote functions for preprocessing, NB and SVM.
+Also there is svm_nb.py file in folder "model".
 I expected to write only functions for triggering defs from models_building.py but as it mentioned below I will also rewrite it.